adhuliya/SLANG/README.md

 A bridge between SPAN and Clang.

 Authors: <br>
-- Ronak Chauhan (r.chauhan@somaiya.edu) <br>
-- Anshuman Dhuliya (dhuliya@cse.iitb.ac.in)
+- Anshuman Dhuliya (dhuliya@cse.iitb.ac.in) <br>
+- Ronak Chauhan (r.chauhan@somaiya.edu)

 Summary
 --------
 The SLANG project interfaces SPAN (Synergistic Program Analyzer) with Clang.
 Specifically it does the following:

-1. Converts Clang's AST to CFG based SPAN IR.
+1. Converts Clang's AST to SPAN IR (in Python).
-2. Processes SPAN resuts to generate Clang checker reports.
+2. Processes SPAN results (in a text format) to generate Clang checker reports.

 Useful Info
 ------------
 * `grep -R TODO` to get list of things todo.
 * `grep -R FIXME` to get list of things to fix.
-* `grep -R Author` to get list of authors.

 FAQ's
 ----------

 ### What is the supported Clang version?

-Currently the system is tested to work on Clang 6.0.1 only.
-We have plans to shift to Clang 7.0.1.
+Currently the system is tested to work on Clang 8.0.1 only.

 ### How to use?

 We require that clang/llvm to be built from source. `MY_LLVM_DIR` points to the directory housing the `build` as well as the `llvm` source directory.

-Now to use `CFG-plugin/MyDebugChecker.cpp` do the following,
+Now to use "./checkers/SlangCheckers/" do the following,

-    $ cp CFG-plugin/MyDebugChecker.cpp $MY_LLVM_DIR/llvm/tools/clang/lib/StaticAnalyzer/Checkers/
+    $ cp -r ./checkers/SlangCheckers $MY_LLVM_DIR/llvm/tools/clang/lib/StaticAnalyzer/Checkers/

 or you can also create a symbolic link with the same name in the Clang's source, to point to the `cpp` file in this repo (recommended).